swcarpentry/training-course/_submissions/round-04/5/2013-06-19-reflections-repeating-things.md

 #### 2. Please identify something you liked about this lesson {#please-identify-something-you-liked-about-this-lesson}

-*   Covering an area that very few other programming course cover &#8211; i.e concepts of nice code rather than just the generic how to code.
+*   Covering an area that very few other programming course cover --- i.e concepts of nice code rather than just the generic how to code.
 *   Building scripts as the class progressed.
 Providing nice examples on how to make clean and concise code.
 *   First time I see R approached in term of quality of script for sake of clarity and robustness
 *   I liked the way concepts are continually reinforced.
-I actually think that today&#8217;s session on the apply family was excellent.
+I actually think that today's session on the apply family was excellent.
 Rather than just going through a single example, multiple problems were tackled which used the same sets of functions.
-This &#8220;reinforcement&#8221; helps more thoroughly understand how a function is working given that the same functions are applied to different problems
+This "reinforcement" helps more thoroughly understand how a function is working given that the same functions are applied to different problems
 *   This lessons are quite useful, Daniel and Rich gave the classes based on what people need, what they want to learn, what are necessary knowledge during data analysis.
 *   Having the blog to have a record of everything was essential for me.
-I&#8217;d try to follow what we were doing in the course but would often miss one thing that would throw me off but being able to look back at the blog ensured that I&#8217;d get it.
+I'd try to follow what we were doing in the course but would often miss one thing that would throw me off but being able to look back at the blog ensured that I'd get it.
 *   Hands on coding
 *   examples, comparison
 *   I liked how we went from the longest way to the shortest way to make a loop.